nielsgreniman/disGroupProject/README.md

 export set FLASK_APP=webapp

 # Set up database
-Create a database 'movieProject' in PostgreSQL and run the three sql files:
+Create a database 'movieProject' in PostgreSQL and run the three sql files listed below.
+Before you do, note that 'movie.csv' is located in the 'project' folder.
+Also, remember to update the path in the last line in the file 'import_movie_from_sql.sql' - it is the path to 'movie.csv'.
+Finally, note that if you have problems running 'import_movie_from_sql.sql', you should check out the last section of this text file.

+Here are the sql files to run.
+They are placed in the 'project' folder:
     - import_movie_from_sql.sql
     - schema.sql
     - schema_ins.sql
-Please remember to correct the path in the last line in the file 'import_movie_from_sql.sql'.
-Also note that if you have problems running 'import_movie_from_sql.sql', see last section of this text file.

 # Update password
 Change the password in the file __init__.py.